toilets4london/PublicToiletDataFetcher/README.md

-## An incredibly unorganised repo of various data fetching, cleaning and processing scripts to collect data on public toilets in London
+## An incredibly unorganised repo of various data fetching, cleaning and processing scripts to collect and process data on public toilets in London

 ### Credits
 - © OpenStreetMap contributors